 Kitsap County; Kitsap1: 360.337.5777

 The Salmon in the Classroom program needs volunteers to staff field stations at the school salmon release field trips.
-If you'd like to volunteer, check bach in late January for a sign up link.
+If you'd like to volunteer, find out more information here.

 The Salmon in the Classroom program is brought to you courtesy of the Clear Creek Task Force with support from Kitsap County, Kitsap PUD, Kitsap Public Health District, and several other local agencies and groups.